Patient Education in Jackson, MS

 Financial Considerations For Facial Plastic Surgery

 We request that consultation fees for cosmetic procedures be paid at the time of the initial consult.
 If a second consultation at our office is recommended there is no charge.
-Fees for cosmetic surgery must be paid a minimum of seven days prior to the date of surgery.
+An initial deposit of $1500 is due at the time of booking.
+Fees for cosmetic surgery must be paid in full a minimum of two weeks prior to the date of surgery.

 Expenses for cosmetic surgery are not tax deductible at this time.
 However, expenses for reconstructive surgery are tax deductible.
 Some flexible spending accounts can be used for cosmetic surgery- check with your benefits coordinator.